 Ömer Bey had also made arrangements before he left for Thetis and me to re-enter Turkey, with a new transit log so that when this ordeal is over we can exit properly and with Corinna duly entered into the transit log as crew.

 All together I received 3 bags of blood and uncountable punctures for blood tests.
 The staff of Özel Bodrum Hastanesi have been very warm and friendly if not so easy to communicate with because of the language barrier.
 This was not the case with the very competent young lady specialist who had done her residency in the US.
 She was great.
 She meticulously and with great patience explained to me my condition and all the treatments.
 The other elderly doctor monitoring me regularly understands English but uses a British lady to translate his comments.

 I stayed in the hospital until late Wednesday morning when I was discharged.
 I was given a bag of medicines, instructions, and a page describing a very strict diet regimen that I must keep for a while.
 The worst is that I am to have no coffee for a week.
 I have developed a headache from coffee withdrawal and a severe backache, most likely from a muscle spasm during the gastroscopy procedure and by being bedridden for all these days.
 Corinna and I walked out of the hospital into the hot sun and took a taxi to the marina.
 I could hardly move.

 In the evening I took a hot shower which helped my back a lot.
 So did a slow walk.
 But sitting in a restaurant for over an hour did not.
 I just have to tough out this back problem and not let it stop me.

 I slept very well and late.
 There is no place on earth where I sleep better than in my cabin in Thetis.
-But I am very stiff and have a hard time standing up straight.
-Once I start walking, though, I loosen up.
-Lack of coffee is a big problem.
+But I was very stiff and had a hard time standing up straight.
+Once I started walking, though, I loosen up.
+Lack of coffee was a big problem.